Lanakila Camp: Facilities

 Lanakila Camp is located at the northern tip of Lake Morey, on a parcel of nearly 483 acre that extends up the hillside to the west.
 The campus facilities are located on either side of Lake Morey Road, the town road which encircles the lake.
 Its visual focal point is the large Main House, where the camp offices and dining hall are found.
 It is located on the north side of Lake Morey Road, where it makes a sharp turn from south to east, with Brushwood Road running west.
 The house's oldest portions date to about 1850, when the property was a farm, with a barn of similar period located behind it serving as the camp's main assembly hall.
 Camper residential facilities are divided into clusters, most located within view of the road, and consist of a combination of cabins and tents set on platforms.
 Other facilities include a boat shed, craft building, infirmary, and a castle, as well as several structures and buildings that have been built by campers over the years.

 History

 The camp was founded in 1922 by Harriet Farnsworth Gulick and Edward Leeds Gulick, which was the third camp they established on either Lake Morey or Lake Fairlee.
 All 6 camps are now operated by the Aloha Foundation, founded to continue the Gulick's legacy.
 The property, a farm since about 1850, was first used as a girls' camp called Camp Kia-Ora between 1917 and 1922.
 That camp was not a financial success, and its owners sold to the Gulicks, who at that time already had more than ten years' experience in operating camps.
 The camp was run by appointees of the Gulicks, and later their children, until the Aloha Foundation was organized in 1968.

+Foundation

+The Aloha Foundation has EIN 03–6016791 as a 501(c)(3) Public Charity; in 2024 it reported total revenue of $12,308,925 and total assets of $60,457,562.
+It describes its mission in official documents: "The Aloha Foundation, Inc. is a non-profit educational institution with the objectives of fostering personal growth, self-reliance, self-confidence, cooperation, and a sense of community in people of all ages and backgrounds."